rust-lang/rust-forge/src/triagebot/pr-assignment.md

 auto-assign-no-one = """
 Thanks for the contribution!

-Unfortunatly no reviewer could be found.
+Unfortunately, no reviewer could be found at the moment.
 """
 ```

-The messages content are given as-is to GitHub (modulo `{assignee}`), the content can therefor use whatever GitHub supports.
+The messages content are given as-is to GitHub (modulo `{assignee}`), the content can therefore use whatever GitHub supports.

 ## Implementation